Which Has The Highest Boiling Point

 Tungsten Carbide (WC): The Strong Contender

 While precise measurements remain challenging at such extreme temperatures, tungsten carbide (WC) currently stands as a strong contender for the substance with the highest boiling point.
-Its extraordinary properties stem from the strong covalent bonds between tungsten and carbon atoms within its crystal structure.
+In real terms, its extraordinary properties stem from the strong covalent bonds between tungsten and carbon atoms within its crystal structure.
 This strong bonding requires an immense amount of energy to break, leading to its high boiling point – estimated to be significantly higher than that of pure tungsten, though precise data remains elusive due to experimental difficulties in reaching and measuring these temperatures.

 The Challenges of Measuring Extremely High Boiling Points